k-vaughn/NTCIP-8008/docs/examples.md

               Maintainer ->> Repo: Post project plan
               Maintainer ->> Repo: Create appropriate branches for work
             ```

+            <figure><figcaption class="annex">Example sequence diagram</figcaption></figure>
         ```

+!!! warning
+    With the current PDF generator, Mermaid diagrams need to be converted to SVGprior to including in the file.

 ## Additional features {.annex}